wevote/WeVoteCordova/README.md

-Be sure to open **`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcworkspace`** each time, if you forget the compile will fail, since you won't have referenced the cocopods (a dependency manger, that pulls in some iOS specific libraries.)
+Be sure to open **`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcworkspace`** each time, if you forget portions of the app will not be in your build, since you won't have referenced the cocopods (a dependency manger, that pulls in some iOS specific libraries.)

-Be sure to NOT open ~~`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcodeproj`~~ with Xcode, and don't pick a choice from the history pane in the Welcome to Xcode dialog.
+Be sure to NOT open ~~`/Users/stevepodell/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcodeproj`~~ with Xcode, and don't pick a choice from the history pane ("Don't click these!") in the Welcome to Xcode dialog.
 The history unfortunately only contains contains references to .xcodeproj files.
-(When that Welcome dialog is displayed, it is possible to open the xcworkspace from the File/"Open Recent" menu, just be sure to open the xcworkspace.)
+(Hint:  When that Welcome dialog is displayed, **it is** possible to open the xcworkspace from the File/"Open Recent" menu, just be sure to open the xcworkspace.)

 <img src="https://github.com/wevote/WeVoteReactNative/blob/develop/docs/images/Welcome%20To%20Xcode.png" alt="alt text" width="600" >